JulianBell106/lamulettipizza/PROJECT.md

 ---

-## 20. Next Session — Session 9: Google Sheets Menu Management
+## 20. Next Session — Session 10: News/Locations Feed + Offers/Deal Codes

-Paste the current `app.js` at the start of the session.
+Paste the current `app.js` and `index.html` at the start of the session.

 **What to build:**
-On load, `app.js` fetches menu data from a published Google Sheet.
-Falls back to `config.js` menu if the Sheet is unavailable.
-Vendor edits their own Sheet and the customer app reflects changes within minutes — no deploy needed.

-**Detailed spec:** See Section 12 above.
+Two new content areas driven by Google Sheets — same pattern as the menu sheet:
+1. **News & Locations feed** — upcoming events and where to find the van.
+Vendor updates their sheet, app reflects it.
+Replaces the hardcoded `CONFIG.events` array.
+2. **Offers & Deal Codes** — offers visible on the customer app.
+Static display for now; discount code redemption deferred to post-pitch.

 **Key things to get right:**
-- Graceful fallback — if the Sheet fetch fails for any reason, `config.js` menu loads silently
-- Sheet structure should mirror existing menu format exactly (id, name, price, diet, available, desc)
-- Julian creates and shares the Sheet; vendor gets edit access to their own Sheet only
-- `config.js` gains a `menuSheetUrl` field pointing to the published Sheet JSON endpoint
+- Same sheet fetch pattern as menu — graceful fallback to `config.js` data if unavailable
+- Two separate sheets (events/locations and offers) or one combined sheet — decide at session start
+- Offers page is a new mobile nav section or integrated into the Account page — decide at session start
+- Keep it demo-ready: even with placeholder data it should look complete and real

 ---